 - provide a valid email address

-- After you submit your application, you will get a confirmation email.
-If you don’t get a confirmation email, contact the ministry identified in the job posting to confirm your application has been received.
+- After you submit your application, you can view the jobs you have applied on and your status in the Jobs applied section of your Candidate Profile.
+If you require assistance, contact the Human Resources contact identified in the job posting or Talent Acquisition Services at [email protected] to confirm your application has been received.

 Step 3.
 Review applications

-- Once the application deadline passes, your application will be reviewed to determine how it aligns with the advertised qualifications.
+- Your application will be reviewed to determine how it aligns with the advertised qualifications.

 - Candidates must meet the minimum education and experience required to be eligible for further consideration.